starkindustry/snakes-in-a-cloud/README.md

 ## Workflows
 This app is automatically deployed using a GitHub Actions CI/CD pipeline.
 There are two main workflows, described below.
+Any modification of the .tf or .tfvars file will trigger the workflows on PR or merge (respectively) and trigger a deployment.

 ### Staging Workflow
 The staging workflow runs automatically upon the creation of a pull request to the main branch.
 The workflow will then